-- Completion of Environment Agency Nature and Heritage Conservation Screening to determine the scope of the Ecological Air Quality Assessment;
+- Completion of Environment Agency Nature and Heritage Conservation Screening to determine the scope of the Ecological Air Quality Assessment

-- Completion of the Environment Agency H1 Risk Assessment Software tool;
+- Completion of the Environment Agency H1 Risk Assessment Software tool

-- Dispersion modelling assessment considering potential impacts on sensitive habitats from road vehicle emissions;
+- Dispersion modelling assessment considering potential impacts on sensitive habitats from road vehicle emissions

-- Dispersion modelling assessment considering potential impacts on sensitive habitats from industrial emission sources;
+- Dispersion modelling assessment considering potential impacts on sensitive habitats from industrial emission sources

-- Dispersion modelling assessment considering potential impacts from agricultural sources;
+- Dispersion modelling assessment considering potential impacts from agricultural sources

-- Completion of Simple Calculation of Atmospheric Impact Limits (SCAIL) screening assessments.
+- Completion of Simple Calculation of Atmospheric Impact Limits (SCAIL) screening assessments

 Why Undertake an Ecological Air Quality Assessment?

-The requirement to protect the natural environment has been recognised through legislature, which influences permitting regulations and planning policy alike.
+The requirement to protect the natural environment has been recognised through legislation, which influences permitting regulations and planning policy alike.
 Ecological Air Quality Assessments are therefore necessary for schemes which are likely impact on designated nature conservation sites.

 Sites of ecological importance are designated at local, national and international levels due to the presence of wildlife, geology and geomorphology.
 These include:

-- Special Protects Areas (SPAs);
+- Special Protects Areas (SPAs)

-- Sites of Special Scientific Interest (SSSIs);
+- Sites of Special Scientific Interest (SSSIs)

-- Ramsar sites (protected wetlands);
+- Ramsar sites (protected wetlands)

-- Special Areas of Conservation (SACs);
+- Special Areas of Conservation (SACs)

-- Local Nature Reserves;
+- Local Nature Reserves

-- Local Wildlife Sites;
+- Local Wildlife Sites

-- National Nature Reserves; and,
+- National Nature Reserves

-- Ancient Woodlands.
+- Ancient Woodlands

 Air Quality Experts

-Our consultants have completed Ecological Air Quality Assessments for a wide variety of schemes including Medium Combustion Plant, large developments generating a high volume of road traffic, Local Plans and food manufacturing facilities.
 Our expertise and experience in this area will allow us to address your projects’ requirements by applying our specialist air quality knowledge.

 For further information or to request a quote, please call today or contact us online.